-- Cross Platform compatability.
-A perl script for linux/unix will work just as well in windows and vice versa, and the only exceptions to that rule are those dicticated by the operating system itself. (for example file paths are different in windows and unix.)
+- Cross Platform compatibility.
+A perl script for linux/unix will work just as well in windows and vice versa, and the only exceptions to that rule are those dictated by the operating system itself. (for example file paths are different in windows and unix.)

 - Online support.
 Perl has been around since the early 90’s, its exceptionally well known and thousands of tutorial and help sites abound on the internet.

 - CPAN.org, a massive collection of perl modules that can do almost anything, someone has usually done the work for you.